-No boss has an unreasonable amount of health, but they all have enough that you have to really master them to win.
-They all (minus the upgraded versions of normal planetary monsters, which are optional bosses) have novel attack patterns that take a lot of getting used to, but never feel unfair, at least not once you figure them out.
-In most of the big story bosses, I did barely a scrape of damage on my first life.
-But it was amazing to see how much I could improve at them after a dozen tries, even without extensive use of trial and error attacks.
+In most of the big story bosses, I did barely a scrape of damage on my first life, but it was amazing to see how much I could improve at them after a dozen tries, even with minimal use of trial and error attacks.

-The level designers are fond of "stand in this room and hold off waves of enemies" fights, and I love this.
-I've always been a sucker for wave defense / survival misisons in general, but every one of them is really well executed, too; they're tough, and they come up with creative ways to mix enemy types to keep each wave fresh, and they're never unreasonably long either.
-One of the most telling symptoms of how good these were is that in most of them, on almost every wave, I was like, "I have to fight all those guys at once?
+The level designers are fond of "stand in this room and hold off waves of enemies" fights.
+I've always been a sucker for wave defense / survival misisons, but every one of these is really well executed, too; they come up with creative ways to mix enemy types to keep each wave fresh, and they're tough but never unreasonably long.
+In most of them, on almost every wave, I was like, "I have to fight all those guys at once?
 Yikes!"
 But it was always doable.
-The one on Kashyyyk might be my favorite despite how awful Flametroopers are to fight in this game, because I think it's the only one where the enemies don't wait until you've cleared the board to send more.
-I thoroughly enjoyed having that time pressure.
+The one on Kashyyyk might be my favorite despite how awful Flametroopers are, because I think it's the only one where the enemies don't wait until you've cleared the board to send more.

 For crap's sake, when will developers stop doing this?
 The upgrades don't show you any quantitative information, and you're forced to blindly guess which ones will be effective, with no re-spec, of course.
 It's not as bad as it would be in other games because of how well-balanced the upgrades are, but it's still so fundamentally wrong that I can't not make this an h1 heading.